privefl/advr38book/docs/good-practices.md

 - Wanted to submit a change to someone else's code?
 - Wanted to share your code, or let other people work on your code?

-In these cases, and no doubt others, a version control system should make your life easier (see https://stackoverflow.com/a/1408464/6103040).
+In these cases, and probably many others, a version control system should make your life easier (see https://stackoverflow.com/a/1408464/6103040).

 - Version control for the researcher: don't do that, use Git